SAP-samples/teched2023-DA285v/exercises/ex3/README.md

 ![](images/way_nodes.png)

-We will now connect sequential pairs of way nodes (e.g. the first and the second in the table above) to make up an edge for our graph.
+We will now connect sequential pairs of way nodes (e.g. the first and the second row in the table above) to make up an edge for our graph.
 Technically, we will join the data from `STREET_NETWORK_WAY_NODES` to itself, using the row number sequence ("RN") in a join condition.
 For each pair of sequential nodes, we also create a linestring geometry using `ST_MakeLine()`.
 The resulting edges are stored in the table `STREET_NETWORK_EDGES`.

 ```SQL
 -- Create edges from the waypoints